karbburn/nifty-option-simulator/README.md

 ## Limitations (abridged)

-1. **Sample size** — ~245 pairs across 5 buckets ⇒ noisy `p_up` estimates
+1. **Sample size**: ~245 pairs across 5 buckets ⇒ noisy `p_up` estimates
 2. **Flat 12.5% IV** is not a market price; real premiums reflect skew, term structure, and supply–demand
 3. **Costs omitted** (slippage, brokerage, STT, bid–ask spread) make backtest results an upper bound
 4. **Data sourcing** is best‑effort: NSE APIs sit behind Akamai Bot Manager; yfinance is the reliable nightly provider
-5. **No live/paper components** — no broker API, no real orders, no stakes
+5. **No live/paper components**: no broker API, no real orders, no stakes

 ---

 ## Disclaimer

 This project is published for educational and research purposes only.
 Nothing here constitutes investment advice, a recommendation, or an offer to transact.
 Options trading involves substantial risk of loss.
-Past performance — simulated or real — does not guarantee future results.
+Past performance (simulated or real) does not guarantee future results.

 ---